amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 > ## Python Syntax: Modules and `.`
 >
-> Like directory structures, modules have a heirarchal structure.
+> Like directory structures, modules have a hierarchical structure.
 > Each module can contain functions and submodules, which themselves can contain functions and submodules.
 > The `.` syntax works like the slash in a filepath.
 > It clarifies that we want to use a function defined in a specific module.